Models and Floor Plans:

-LivingHomes strives to create homes that are as healthy as possible and that have minimal ecological footprint .
-To guide us, we developed a set of design goals for each LivingHome that we call Z6: Zero Water, Zero Energy, Zero Waste, Zero Emissions, Zero Carbon, and Zero Ignorance.
+LivingHomes strives to create homes that are as healthy as possible and that have minimal ecological footprints.
+To guide us, we a set of design goals for each LivingHome that we call Z6: Zero Water, Zero Energy, Zero Waste, Zero Emissions, Zero Carbon, and Zero Ignorance.

-To measure these goals, LivingHomes certifies all its homes using the USGBC's LEED Program.
-LivingHomes commits to only building at least LEED Silver level homes.
+To measure these goals, LivingHomes uses the USGBC's LEED Program LivingHomes commits to only building at least LEED Silver level homes.

-To learn more about our services you can contact our sales department directly at firstname.lastname@example.org or call us at 310-581-8500 xt.
-15.
+To learn more about our services you can contact our sales department directly at email@example.com or call us at 310-581-8500 x1.

 We have both standard and custom LivingHomes.
-Our various lines of homes range from $185 - $325/square foot.
-That number is for the modules only and does not include design costs (10-15% of your budget), permit fees, engineering, transport, install, foundation or site construction administration fees, should you choose us to manage the site work.
-Excluding the design costs, these other costs can add another $70-90/square foot for flat lots.
+Our various lines of homes range from $139 - $230+ per square foot.
+That number is for the modules only and does not include design costs for customization, permit fees, engineering, transport, install, foundation or site construction administration fees, should you choose us to manage the site work.
+Excluding the design costs, these other costs can add another $70-90+ per square foot for flat lots.
 Hillside lots can be more expensive.

 Included in the cost of our homes:

-We're currently at the higher end of the range of modern, prefab homes - and certainly those of us at this range are expensive vis-ã-vis typical construction in many parts of the country - but it's important to do a fair comparison.
-We believe our homes represent a 20-40% reduction in the cost of similarly constructed, stick-built home.
-By "similarly constructed," we mean a wood- or steel-framed home, designed by a world-class architect, that features substantial amounts of floor-to-ceiling glass, decking, and environmental finishes and energy systems.
+We offer a line of lower-cost LivingHomes, as well as higher-end standard and custom homes, designed by Ray Kappe and Kieren Timberlake.
+We believe our homes represent a 20-40% reduction in the cost of similarly constructed, stick-built homes.
+By "similarly constructed," we mean a wood- or steel-framed home, designed by a world-class architect that features higher end windows, doors, decking, and environmental finishes and energy systems.

 Your foundation requirements will vary according to your site.
 Until you have completed soil studies and received topographic and geological reports, a contractor cannot give you an estimate on the foundation cost.
 Also, you might have an existing structure on the lot, so you will need to calculate deconstruction costs.
 If you want a custom design there will be design and engineering fees.
 The project management fee ranges from 10-15% of your total budget, depending on what you're doing, and the engineering costs will be additional.

-Project management fees exist for both custom and standard homes, but vary depending on the type and complexity of the project.
-This fee covers the cost of preparing structural and engineering documents for submission for building permits (needed to build a home), the time involved in securing those permits, and the time involved in managing the contractors involved in constructing the home on site.
+The design fee for custom LivingHomes vary depending on the type and complexity of the project.
+This fee covers the cost of preparing structural and engineering documents for submission for building permits (needed to build a home), the time involved in securing those permits, and the time involved in managing the contractors involved in constructing the LivingHome on site.

-Our custom homes feature a building envelope and floor plan that meets our clients' specific site and lifestyle needs.
+Custom LivingHomes feature a building envelope and floor plan that meets our clients' specific site and lifestyle needs.
 The idea here is to accommodate client specific needs, but in a way that logically and cost-effectively leverages our modular system and environmental focus, so there are some limitations.
-(For example, there will be no curves in the structure, and we'll only use specific materials.)
 The specifics of all this get worked out in the schematic phase.